On Guerrilla Warfare (Mao Zedong book): Chapter 4: Can Victory be Attained by Guerrilla Operations?

 Mao explains that Japan's military efforts do not have complete citizen and soldier support.
 He believes that China can defeat the enemy if they use guerrilla warfare and extend the duration of the war.

 Chapter 5: Organization for Guerrilla Warfare

-Mao says that guerrilla bands can be created from the masses or soldiers.
+Mao describes different types of guerrilla units.
+Some are formed from the masses without any detailed direction from the top.
+These units are critical to successful insurgency.
 Guerrilla units should learn to be independent of higher leadership because they may need to function without it.
 "The most important natural quality is that of complete loyalty to the idea of the people’s emancipation.
 If this is present, the others will develop; if it is not present, nothing can be done."
-Guerrilla troops should acquire supplies, ammunition, and weapons from the Japanese after victories on the battle field.
+The regular rebel army can support these local units in various ways.

 Chapter 6: The Political Problems of Guerrilla Warfare

 Mao explains the inalienable political aspects of guerrilla warfare and any warfare in general.
 "Military action is a method used to attain a political goal.
 While military action and political affairs are not identical, it is impossible to isolate one from the other."
 Chinese guerrilla soldiers must be self-disciplined and committed to the revolutionary cause or the effort will fail.
 Soldiers must sacrifice some democratic privileges in the effort to defeat the Japanese.